kub-berlin/kub-template/README.md

 This template is build for a specific Joomla configuration and may behave in unexpected ways if you divert to far from these setting:

+-   home
+    -   a description/welcome text should go to the `home` position.
+    -   opening hours should go to the `opening-hours` position.
+    -   you can include the home partial in articles using the code `loadpartial home`.
 -   search
     -   A simple search module should go into the `search` position.
     -   A lanternfish language switcher may also go into the `search` position.